bcsepregi/db2haip/README.md

 WantedBy=multi-user.target
 ```
 •	Create the worker script
-file path and name: /root/db2haip.sh – as in the service file
+- file path and name: /root/db2haip.sh – as in the service file
-file content as below
+- file content as below
-please fix the static variables, like virtual address, mask and network device
+- please adjust the static variables, like virtual address, mask and network device
 ```
 #!/bin/bash